Introduction

 • Indiscriminate burning of vegetation exposes the soil to erosive agents.

-• Clean weeding leaves the soil bare.
+• Clean weeding leaves the soil bare and vulnerable to erosion.

-• Ploughing along the slope.
+• Ploughing along the slopes increases erosion risk.

-• Monoculture or continuous cultivation.
+• Monoculture or continuous cultivation reduces soil cover and increases erosion.

-• Ground cover
+• Ground cover:

-• Trees act as windbreakers.
+• Trees act as windbreakers, reducing wind erosion.

 Agents of Erosion

-• Water moving water has erosive power.
+• Water – moving water has strong erosive power.

-• Wind wind carries away soil.
+• Wind – wind carries away loose soil particles.

 Types of Erosion